Am/fm/sw Radio Receiver - Si4730 / Si4735

 This is the block diagram of chip (IC) Si4730(3x):

-The Si473x-D60 digital CMOS AM/FM radio receiver IC integrates the complete broadcast tuner and receiver function from antenna input to audio output.
-It has the features as follows:
+The Si473x-D60 digital CMOS AM/FM radio receiver IC integrates the complete broadcast tuner and receiver function, from antenna input to audio output.
+Key features include:

-- Must install and use the libraries located in "install these libraries" folder.
+• Install and use the libraries located in the “install these libraries” folder.

-- Carefully read the instructions given in the sketch header.
+• Carefully read the instructions in the sketch header.

 About the antenna to be used:

-- For the FM band, a whip or wire with 70cm will be sufficient.
-For DX reception, a commercial external VHF/FM antenna can be used.
+• For FM, a 70 cm whip or wire antenna is sufficient.
+For DX reception, use a commercial VHF/FM antenna.

 Some tips to improve radio reception: